Costa Rica: Overview

 - the sum total of revenue generated by all the agents involved within the national territory during the past fiscal year exceeds 30,000 minimum wages.

-Any merger involving any individual company that meets or exceeds said criteria, regardless of the size of the smaller company being merged, will have to be notified to the Competition Commission.
+Any concentration involving any individual company that meets or exceeds said criteria, regardless of the size of the smaller company involved in it, shall be notified to COPROCOM.

-Whenever the purpose of a merger is the acquisition of a branch of economic activity, business unit, establishment or any part of an enterprise in general, the asset or income volume of those enterprise parts or segments will be considered to determine whether or not notification is necessary, rather than the volume of the whole, regardless of whether or not the acquired division or part has its own status as a legal entity.
+Whenever the purpose of a concentration is the acquisition of a branch, business unit, establishment or any part of an enterprise in general, the asset or income volume of those enterprise parts or segments shall be considered to determine whether or not a notification is necessary, rather than the volume of the whole, regardless of whether or not the acquired division or part has its own status as a legal entity.

 They should be treated as undertakings involved in operations that have a bearing on Costa Rica.